 Verification of validity and authenticity of certificates

-5 In considering exchange of information, the Sub-Committee urged Parties, as a high priority, to ensure that information on reliable direct contact details such as: e-mail addresses, telephone numbers and fax numbers for verification of authenticity of certificates by other Administrations, was communicated to IMO and updated in a timely manner.
-The Sub-Committee also invited the Secretariat to develop its website to include secure, direct links with focal points of administrations and provide ready access to administrations that require verification of certificates.
+In considering the exchange of information, the Sub-Committee urged Parties, as a high priority, to ensure that information on reliable direct contact details such as e-mail addresses, telephone numbers and fax numbers for verification of authenticity of certificates by other Administrations, was communicated to IMO and updated in a timely manner.
+The Sub-Committee also invited the Secretariat to develop a tool on the website to include secure, direct links with focal points of administrations and provide ready access to administrations that require verification of certificates.

-7 Information on National Administrations responsible for regulating the STCW Convention contained in STCW.8/Circ.1, based on the information communicated to the Secretary-General, has therefore been updated to take account of changes notified to the Secretariat in respect of the correct contact details of those authorities maintaining registers of certificates and endorsements.
-A regularly updated version of the details at annex to this circular is available on the IMO public website and should be consulted for the latest information available.
+Information on National Administrations responsible for regulating the STCW Convention contained in STCW.8/Circ.1, based on the information communicated to the Secretary General, has therefore been updated to take account of changes notified to the Secretariat in respect of the correct contact details of those authorities maintaining registers of certificates and endorsements.

 National Authorities Maintaining registers of certificates and endorsements